longpractice/linux_kernel_index/mm/p.md

 ## __pgd
 convert an unsigned long to pgd_t

+## pmd_alloc
+Must be implemented by all architectures. reserve and initialize memory to hold a complete page middle directory table

 ## pmd_bad
 check whether the page middle directory entry is valid.
 The semantics is somewhat fuzzy across different architecture.
 Used for safety purposes in functions that receive input parameters from the outside where it cannot be assumed that the parameters are valid.

 ## pmd_clear
 delete the passed page table entry.
 This is usually done by setting it to zero

+## pmd_free
+Must be implemented by all architectures. free the memory occupied by the page middle directory

 ## pmd_offset
 given an global page directory and a virtual address, return a page middle entry containing the address